cpliakas/dynamo-db-odm/README.md

 ### Defining Entities

-Entities are defined through classes that extend `Cpliakas\DynamoDb\ODM\Entity`.
-Metadata, such as the table name and primary key attributes, are defined in static properties and accessed through the static methods defined in `Cpliakas\DynamoDb\ODM\EntityInterface`.
+Entities are types of documents that are defined in classes that extend `Cpliakas\DynamoDb\ODM\Entity`.
+Metadata, such as the table name and hash / range key attributes, are defined in static properties and accessed through the static methods defined in `Cpliakas\DynamoDb\ODM\EntityInterface`.

 ```php